nevanscott/uxui0120/_projects/add-a-feature.md

 assigned: 13
 due: 16
 topics:
-  - native
+  - Native App
-  - ui
+  - User Interface
-  - design-systems
+  - Design Systems
-  - motion
+  - Motion
-  - writing
+  - Writing
-  - competitive
+  - Competitive Analysis
 ---

 You will be developing a new feature for an existing app based on an area of functionality to explore.
 Your work will culminate in a high-fidelity prototype that reflects your best path forward based on research, iteration, and testing.
 For apps that have both Android and iOS implementations, you may choose either platform.